-Full implementation of all layers of protection is recommended when sustained incidence of COVID-19 in a community is high.
+Full implementation of all layers of protection is recommended when sustained incidence of COVID-19 in a community is substantial or high (orange or red).
 If any of the prevention strategies are removed for a school based on local conditions, they should be removed one at a time and increases in COVID-19 cases should be closely monitored.
 Schools should communicate their strategies and changes in plans to the school community.
 The recommended layered prevention strategies include: